 Clearly seeing loved ones, enjoying your favorite activities, and regaining your high quality of life is a far more pleasant outcome.

-Dr. Alisa Thavikulwat at Vision MD Eye Doctors monitors cataract patients and will advise you on how to lower your risk of developing them.
+Vision MD Eye Doctors monitors cataract patients and will advise you on how to lower your risk of developing them.
 When the time comes for surgery, we will patiently discuss your surgical options.
-We care for patients from College Park, Glenn Dale, Bowie, Washington, D.C, and throughout MD.
+We care for patients from College Park, Glenn Dale, Washington, D.C, Bowie, and throughout MD.